Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Buying in Frisco: 2026 Market Insights

-Navigating the local market requires more than just picking a favorite house.
+Navigating the local market requires more than just picking a favorite house, it requires a strategy to make the right move in today’s market.
 As of early 2026, inventory levels have stabilized, giving you a bit more negotiation power than buyers had during the erratic years of 2021–2024.
 However, smart buyers need to keep a close eye on the total monthly payment, not just the purchase price.

 Property Taxes & MUDs: Texas has no state income tax, which is great, but we make up for it with property taxes.
 In newer developments like Fields, you often have MUD (Municipal Utility District) or PID (Public Improvement District) taxes on top of the standard rate to pay for infrastructure.
 It is vital to check the specific tax rate of the neighborhood you are considering, as it can swing your monthly payment by hundreds of dollars.